kragen/dumpulse/README.md

 not being able to process a packet because it is ill-formed.

 There is an example of hooking it up to UDP on Linux in `udpserver.c`.

+A more modern, but less efficient, dynamically-linkable interface is provided in dumpulse_so.c, mostly for testing.
+This requires you to define a `dumpulse_so` struct with your function pointers and invoke the `dumpulse_process_packet_so` function with it.
+At least with GCC, it uses thread-local storage so that you should be able to simultaneously invoke `dumpulse_process_packet_so` with different handlers on different threads.

+A `server.py` is provided which uses the dynamically-linkable interface via the standard, if awkward, Python `ctypes` module.

 Protocol
 --------